Skip to main content

 Industry feedback in a real-world setting

-A defining feature of the invitation was presenting as though judges were clients, a format that closely mirrored the field.
+A defining feature of the invitational was presenting as though judges were clients, a format that closely mirrored the field.
+Whipple said that format was intentionally designed to mirror the profession.

 “Something that I gained from this competition and presenting is how to approach these judges or these clients,” said Hannah Dombrowski, a third-year personal financial planning major from Troy, Mich.
 “You have to tailor what you want to present to your audience.”